The Day the Towers Came Down

 Lesson Learned

 Mami did explain everything to me the next day.
 School was cancelled and the news was still covering what had transformed to Ground Zero.
 She also told me about the people who jumped out the windows.
 The FDNY was never going to get to them and that is why they made that difficult choice.
 That day forever marked me.
-It made me realize that there were worse things than bullies in this world.
-My perception had changed.
+It made me realize that the world had bad people and there were worse things than bullies.
+My perception of the world changed.
 Going back to school was scary.
-Many of us were on alert for another attack.
+Many of us were on alert for another terrorist attack.
 Papi found out a few days later that one of his friends had died in the North Tower.
 I learned about United Airlines Flight 93 and how the passengers and crew stopped the terrorists from taking more lives.

-The baby Mami was pregnant with is now my 21-year-old sister.
-She asked once what happened on September 11th and she understands the impact.
+The baby Mami was pregnant with is now my 13-year-old sister.
+She asked once what happened on September 11th and she understands how it changed everything.
 I explained to her that although I was only 10 at the time, I got a big wakeup call on how quickly life can change.

-Twenty-two years later, the recovery continues.
+Fourteen years later, the recovery continues.
 We remember those who died, survived, and are still healing.
-The names of the victims will be read, bells will ring, and flowers will be placed on gravestones.
-We don’t forget, but somehow we move on.
+The names of the victims will be read, the bells will ring, and flowers will be put on gravestones.
+We don’t forget, but we move on.

 For more information on the 9/11 Memorial visit here.